tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/pull-requests.md

 ## Step 3: Make changes

-Find stuff that you want to add to the project, or fix!
-Each new feature that you introduce usually needs to be developed in a separate branch, which allows the repository owner to carefully screen which parts of the project to add to the public version of the main project.
-The websites are written in Markdown, and you can easily add or change the content!
+Find something that you want to add to the project, or fix!
+Each new feature that you introduce needs to be developed in a separate branch.
+This allows the repository owner to carefully screen which parts of the project to add to the public version of the main project.
+The websites are written in Markdown, and you can easily add or change the content.

 1. Create a new branch